 White hat hackers are the exact opposite of black hat hackers.

-Nonetheless, white hat hackers are very proficient in hacking, and they use their skill set for good, not evil.
+Nonetheless, white hat hackers are very proficient in hacking and use their skill set for good, not evil.
 They protect individuals and organizations from the anger of black hat hackers.

 Another name for white hat hackers is ethical hackers.
-White hat hackers operate with the permission of the network owner and within the scope of the law.
+White hat hackers operate with the network owner’s permission and within the law’s scope.

 The operations of a white hat hacker include:

-- Implement effective network security within the network to resist cyber threats.
+- Implement adequate network security within the network to resist cyber threats.

-- Create network security tools, such as anti-malware software, anti-virus software, firewalls, etc., to protect the network.
+- Create network security tools, such as anti-malware, anti-virus, firewalls, etc., to protect the network.

 3. Grey Hat Hackers